DI-X/publish_bar/README.md

 start with`publish_bar_lcm.py` t’s the simplest reference implementation. `class publishBar(QWidget)/def publish(self)` shows how Publish Bar publishes a message using middleware, Lcm.

 ## ToDo
-- add features to dynamically change message type (Twist, Vector3, Pose, etc)
+- add features to convert output from degree to radian